amfarrell/conda-walkthrough/conda-python-helloworld.md

 ==============================
 The first part to creating a conda package is actually to create a python package and the most basic way to do this is writing a setup.py

-#Why?
+>!
+Why?
 I haven't explained what a package actually is yet.